 If students cannot bring their personal items home over the summer, we recommend using any local self-storage places in the Claremont area.
 Many off campus storage options are inexpensive, particularly if students share space.
 Transportation is sometimes included for free.
 See the list of local storage companies for more information.

 ASHMC, in collaboration with the college, has organized and is facilitating the rental of storage pods to be used by students.
-Below you will find information that was sent out to all students by ASHMC for how it will be organized.

 Liability for Stored Items